ouya/docs/adobe-air.md

 # Building ANE

-ANE Extensions wrap Java libraries so they can be invoked from Adobe Air ActionScript.
+`ANE` Extensions wrap Java libraries so they can be invoked from Adobe Air ActionScript.
+You will not need to build the `ANE`, unless making changes to the JAVA/ActionScript communication.

 ## Build AirRazerSDKPlugin JAR